silkroadnomad/libp2p-relay/README.md

 2. If our node is not yet stored on blockchain and a private key is inside .env it should send a transaction to a blockchain

 # Adaptation of this relay
+- [x] pin only when nameOps arrive and inform network by pubusb
 - [ ] install on a RaspberryPI
 - [x] nameop_cids and failed_cids should go into a OrbitDB.
 So we can use the scanning functions also in every peer (e.g. browser and mobile app)
 - [ ] tipWatcher:  when every a new block comes in the scan should be resarted.
 (Remark: src/pinner/tipWatcher already implemented but functionality not reviewed nor untestet)